coder/backstage-plugins/plugins/backstage-plugin-coder/docs/hooks.md

 ### Notes

 - The type definition for `CoderWorkspacesConfig` [can be found here](./types.md#coderworkspacesconfig).
-That section also includes info on the heuristic used for compiling the data
+That section also includes info on the heuristic used for compiling the data.
 - The value of `readEntityData` determines the "mode" that the workspace operates in.
 If the value is `false`/`undefined`, the component will act as a general list of workspaces that isn't aware of Backstage APIs.
 If the value is `true`, the hook will also read Backstage data during the compilation step.
 - The hook tries to ensure that the returned value maintains a stable memory reference as much as possible, if you ever need to use that value in other React hooks that use dependency arrays (e.g., `useEffect`, `useCallback`)

 ## `useCoderWorkspacesQuery`

 This hook gives you access to all workspaces that match a given query string.
-If [`workspacesConfig`](#usecoderworkspacesconfig) is defined via `options`, and that config has a defined `repoUrl`, the workspaces returned will be filtered down further to only those that match the the repo.
+If [`workspacesConfig`](#usecoderworkspacesconfig) is defined via `options`, and that config has a defined `repoUrl` property, the workspaces returned will be filtered down further to only those that match the the repo.

 ### Type signature